 Some comes with video receiver so you don’t have to purchase it separately.
 However some FPV goggles with built-in Receivers can only run 5.8Ghz on Fatshark/ImmersionRC frequency band.
-There are five different sets of frequency in 5.8Ghz used by different brands.
+There are quite a few different sets of frequency in 5.8Ghz.
 Also check out this guide to learn all the frequency bands used in FPV.

 Diversity basically mean there are more than 1 video receiver in the system (usually 2), the diversity will automatically choose the receiver with best reception, therefore giving you the best possible video link.

 Each receiver has their own antenna, and these antenna can be pointing at a different angle, or they can be different type of antenna with different gains.

 Modular Video Receiver

 Some FPV Goggles has modular VRX feature that allows you to swap out VRX you prefer.
 There are receiver modules that are designed for different purposes, such as 1.2Ghz support, diversity antennas, different 5.8Ghz channel supports etc.

 This feature makes FPV Goggles extremely flexible.
 But it becomes more expensive since you have to purchase the VRX separately.
 Currently only the Fatshark Dominator series has this feature.